calvinnau4/conve-recreate-and-improve/README.md

   --preprocess          Preprocess the dataset.
 Needs to be executed only
                         once.
 Default: 4
   --resume              Resume a model.
+  --transfer-data       Specify the dataset which will be used for transfer learning.
+Note that this will be used to search the "saved_models" directory.
+If there is not a saved model with the datasets name and trained under the hyperparameters as the model which is currently attempted to be trained this arg will not work.
+  --early-stop-loss     Specify the loss value at which the model should stop training.
+This will work whether transfer learning is being applied or not (though it was originally intended to be used to terminate transfer learning)
   --use-bias            Use a bias in the convolutional layer.
 Default: True --label-smoothing LABEL_SMOOTHING
                         Label smoothing value to use.
 Default: 0.1